 The Company's working capital needs do not differ substantially from those of its competitors in the industry and generally reflect the need to carry significant amounts of inventory to meet delivery requirements of its customers.
-From time to time, although rarely, the Company may extend payment terms to its dealers for a special promotion.
-For instance, the Company has in the past offered a 90-120 day repayment period for certain customers, such as computer retailers and office supply stores.
+The Company provides extended payment terms for product sales to certain customers.
 Based on historical trends, management does not expect these practices to have any material effect on net sales or net income.
 The Company's current backlog of orders is not material in relation to annual net sales and was not material in relation to net sales in fiscal 2003.